Lucky Voice | Karaoke & Cocktails

 And so to the main event: there’s 10 private karaoke rooms here, including a 30-person booth with its own bar and bartender; and a plush VIP booth directly adjoining the main bar, with walls lined with classic records and cushioned velvet, a private minibar, and a TV that you can plug your own music into.
 The rest can hold between 4 and 12, and are all kitted out with equally luxe padded walls, costume boxes, and coloured disco lighting that you can control.

-That’s all done via the karaoke console itself, from which you’ll not only line up your songs (from a modest selection of 9,000, in multiple languages); but also flick the boogie switch (not a euphemism, but the button that controls the room’s personal disco ball); raise the vocal, backing track or reverb levels; aaand push the all-important Thirsty button, which will, Downton Abbey-style, ring a buzzer above the bar and summon a bartender directly to your booth… so you won’t need to raise your voice.
+That’s all done via the karaoke console itself, from which you’ll not only line up your songs; but also flick the boogie switch (not a euphemism, but the button that controls the room’s personal disco ball); raise the vocal, backing track or reverb levels; aaand push the all-important aforementioned Thirsty button, which will, Downton Abbey-style, ring a buzzer above the bar and summon a bartender directly to your booth… so you won’t need to raise your voice.

 Which is lucky.

-NOTE: Lucky Voice Holborn is open now, every day from 4pm (3pm Fri and 12pm Sat) till late.
+NOTE: Lucky Voice Holborn, Islington, and Soho are all open now, every day from 4pm (3pm Fri and 12pm Sat) till late.
 Karaoke booths start from £7 per person, per hour (min.
 2 hours) – you can book one, or a table in the bar, right HERE.

 Lucky Voice Holborn | 84 Chancery Lane, WC2A 1DL